 You can follow David on Twitter at @DVDSmith.

 You can find much more about my love of the less critically lauded corners of cinema, from Michael Caine and Elvis Presley movies to creaky old sci-fi and ‘Video Nasties’, in my book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
 Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.

-Part one of David’s chat with It’s Good, Except It Sucks about Agents Of S.H.I.E.L.D., focusing on Series One to Series Three, can be found here, while Part Three – looking at Series Seven and the Agents Of S.H.I.E.L.D. finale – can be found here.
+Part One of David’s chat with It’s Good, Except It Sucks about Agents Of S.H.I.E.L.D., focusing on Series One to Series Three, can be found here, while Part Three – looking at Series Seven and the Agents Of S.H.I.E.L.D. finale – can be found here.
 David also appeared on It’s Good, Except It Sucks to talk about Spider-Man: Into The Spider-Verse, which you can find here.

 David has also appeared on Tim’s nostalgia podcast Looks Unfamiliar – talking about Earthworm Jim, Torin’s Passage, Bandslam, City Bomber, Little Clowns Of Happytown, Sonic Mountain Quest and Real Robots – which you can find here.

 Some Unspoken Thing is a huge feature on the sheer brilliance of Guardians Of The Galaxy Vol. 2; you can find it here.

 © Tim Worthington.

 Please don’t copy this only with more italics and exclamation marks.